-We gather together every Sunday evening from 10:30am at the Junior Hall, Middleton Grange School, Acacia Ave entrance, Upper Riccarton, Christchurch, to worship God through song, prayer, reading Scripture, teaching/preaching of God’s Word, communion, giving, and fellowship, with all ages included.
+We gather together every Sunday morning from 10:30am at the Junior Hall, Middleton Grange School, Acacia Ave entrance, Upper Riccarton, Christchurch, to worship God through song, prayer, reading Scripture, teaching/preaching of God’s Word, communion, giving, and fellowship, with all ages included.

 The following information will hopefully help give you a better idea of what to expect when joining us for the first time:

 Our times of worship in song include a mixture of contemporary songs, oldie but goodies, and hymns.

 We desire that our worship in song be inspirational, vibrant, and God-centred, as we worship God in Spirit and in truth.

 When we come together, we are called to worship God, and our response needs to be in obedience, not out of convenience – God invites us to worship & respond to Him in song.

 Prayer is an important part of our Sunday gatherings.
 We begin with prayer, we end with prayer, and in between we pray for both specific & general needs of our church family, along with our mission efforts in taking the Gospel to those around us.

 God has chosen to nourish & feed the souls of His people by using imperfect men to proclaim & teach His perfect Word.
 We believe that God’s Word is sufficient and profitable for every area of Christian living, so we place a priority on the study and application of God’s Word.